-2. Van-Action (2005) Inc. ("Van-Action").Van-Action was incorporated pursuant to the laws of the Province of Quebec.
-Van-Action is engaged in converting and adapting vehicles for the physically challenged and distributes its products mostly in Canada and also in Europe.
-The head office is located at 4870 Courval, St-Laurent Quebec, H4T 1L1.
+- 1. Van-Action (2005) Inc. ("Van-Action").
+Van-Action was incorporated pursuant to the laws of the Province of Quebec.
+It is engaged in converting and adapting vehicles for the physically challenged and distributes its products mostly in Canada and also in Europe.
+The head office is located at 4870 Courval, St-Laurent Quebec, H4T 1L1. - 2.
+Savaria Concord Lifts Inc. ("Savaria Concord").

-3. Weber Accessibility Systems Inc. ('Weber').
-Weber was incorporated pursuant to the laws of the State of Vermont.
-This subsidiary is inactive.

-4. Savaria Concord Lifts Inc. ("Savaria Concord").
 Savaria Concord (formerly Concord Elevator Inc.) was incorporated pursuant to the laws of the Province of Ontario.
 In 2006, Savaria Concord's wholly owned subsidiary, Services Industriels Savaria Inc. was wound up into Savaria Concord.
 Savaria Concord is the operating company which carries out the design, manufacturing and marketing of the Corporation's accessibility equipment and elevators.
 The head office of Savaria Concord is located at 107 Alfred Kuehne Blvd, Brampton Ontario, L6T 4K3.